deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-OVERVIEW.md

 Welcome to the home page of the Deckhouse Kubernetes Platform documentation!
 We recommend starting with the [Getting started]({% if site.mode == 'local' %}{{ site.urls[page.lang] }}{% endif %}/gs/) guide for those who haven't yet tried the platform.
 It provides step-by-step instructions for deploying the platform to any infrastructure.

 Here are some tips on how to find what you need:
 - Note that the Deckhouse Kubernetes Platform documentation for different versions may vary.
 Select the version you need from the drop-down list at the top of the page.
-The list contains up to date versions of the documentation.
+The list contains up-to-date versions of the documentation.
 - If you know what you're looking for exactly, use the search.
 - Check [this list](revision-comparison.html) if you are looking for information on a particular module.
 - The menu on the left is for searching by scope.